 “One of the blessings about the system is we can take it off the bus if we need to,” he adds.

 Comer laughs as he says that he or the volunteer has to climb a ladder to place or remove the antenna from the top of the bus each time they move.

-The church purchased the system with the assistance of a mission development grant from Love Mercy Do Justice.
+The church purchased the system with the assistance of a mission relief grant from Love Mercy Do Justice.
 The system cost roughly $15,000, and the church purchased a generator after they discovered that the equipment was draining the bus’s battery.